MattDrivenDev/FSharp.ServiceStack.Mono/README.md

 You'll need to ensure that you have [Oracle Virtual Box](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) installed first.
 Plus obviously some **.NET** and **F#** development tools/libraries.

-1. Clone this repo, and navigate to the working directory (make sure you checkout the `with_mysql` branch, and ensure you `git submodule update` as well...).
+1. Clone this repo, and navigate to the working directory
+2. Checkout this branch: `git checkout with_mysql`.
+3. Ensure that the puppet modules are brought in (through git submodules): `git submodule init` and then `git submodule update`.
-2. From a command line, run `fake build` - this will install any dependencies using nuget and then build the service and copy it into the `www/` directory.
+4. From a command line, run `fake build` - this will install any dependencies using nuget and then build the service and copy it into the `www/` directory.
-3. From a command line, run `vagrant up` - this will provision you a local Ubuntu Server and use the Puppet scripts to set everything up.
+5. From a command line, run `vagrant up` - this will provision you a local Ubuntu Server and use the Puppet scripts to set everything up.
 Your `www/` directory is shared with the new virtual machine, which is where the application runs from.
-4. Navigate to `localhost:8080` in your browser to test.
+6. Navigate to `localhost:8080` in your browser to test.

 In theory, everything will work a treat (works on my machine, haha).

+At the moment, the only way to see the additions to the database is to remote into the vagrant machine using `vagrant ssh` and use `mysql` to go query the database.
+Maybe I'll change the service to prove data persistance instead.

 ## Thanks